Tahitian Pearls

 Globally, Tahitian pearls were once the most sought-after and prized cultured pearls.

-While they still hold greater value compared to freshwater and akoya pearls, the number of farming operations has expanded beyond a few small atolls, increasing the yield of Tahitian pearls.
+While they still hold greater value compared to freshwater and akoya pearls, the number of farming operations has since expanded beyond a few small atolls, increasing the yield of Tahitian pearls.

 -